johnjago/johnjago.com/src/blog/content/now.md

 ## What I'm doing now

 - Finishing my last semester at Iowa State University
-- Learning Chinese
 - Making apps and libraries with Go and TypeScript
+- Learning to read, write, and speak Mandarin Chinese
 - [Reading books](https://stack.app/u/john/books)

-*Updated 4 Feb 2019*
+*Updated 16 April 2020*

 Thanks to [Derek Sivers](https://sivers.org/now) for the idea of the "Now" page.